 falls short of taking your dog for a walk.

 Like using Google Maps to find directions from your PC and laptop?
-You’re going to love
+You’re going to love Google Maps on Mobile

 then.
 It offers you the complete functionality of Google Maps right in